Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Discussion

-Regarding the use of hold-out validation for hyper-parameters selection, we claim that such a technique fosters narrowed weights distributions.
-As mentioned in Section \ref{maxent-discuss}, the covering of a large portion of consistent hypotheses generally comes with the inclusion of inconsistent weights in the support of the weight distribution.
-As a consequence, the in-distribution performance for distribution of high entropy is usually degraded (confirmed numerically in our experiments).
+Regarding the use of hold-out validation for hyper-parameters selection, we claim that such a technique fosters narrowed weight distributions.
+As $q_{\phi}$ cannot model complex distribution, the covering of a large portion of consistent hypotheses generally comes with the inclusion of inconsistent weights in the support of the weight distribution.
+As a consequence, the in-distribution performance for distributions of high entropy is usually degraded (confirmed numerically in our experiments).
 Moreover, for a large number of training data, the in-distribution epistemic uncertainty becomes negligible in front of the aleatoric uncertainty.
 Its accurate estimation is then not required to obtain good validation NLL.
 However, for out-of-distribution data, the main source of uncertainty is epistemic, and its estimation is critical.
 Then, narrowed weights distributions, although improving the validation NLL, fail to produce relevant uncertainty quantification out-of-distribution \citep{ovadia2019CanYouTrustYourModel, Liu2021PerilDeepOOD, Angelo2021BayesianNotSuited4OOD}.

 It should be underlined that, although MaxWEnt tends to enlarge the weight distribution, it cannot fully guarantee to capture the whole set of consistent hypotheses due to the technical limitation of the stochastic model $q_{\phi}$.
 However, the MaxWEnt approach is an important step in this direction.
 It already provides significant improvements compared to the baselines, as demonstrated by our numerical experiments.